dey3434/-cs50final/README.md

 ## Running the Peanut Gallery ##

 After launching VSCode, set your working directory to /peanutgallery.
+You can do this by typing

+cd peanutgallery

+into the terminal.
+To launch the website, type

+flask run

-You can do this by typing "cd peanutgallery" into the terminal.
-To launch the website, type "flask run" and proceed to the link it produces in the terminal.
+and proceed to the link it produces in the terminal.
 To navigate further portions of the website, read below!

 The Peanut Gallery Website Navigation Manual